aojewola/Package_NormalDistribution/README.md

-This package is created for statistical analysis and for machine learning least square linear rigression model cost function calculation by Normal (Gussian) distribution.
-It can also be used to calculate the mean and standard
+This package is created for statistical analysis and for probability density function calculation.
-deviation of a given data set.
+Statistical analysis involving calculation of mean and standard  deviation of a given data set.

 It has two classes
 class Distribution: This contains two methods